berk245/algorithms-and-data-structures/3-Algorithms/2-sorting-algorithms/1-quick_sort/quick_sort.md

 - #### Average Case O(n logn)

-  - A detailed analysis and explanation of the time and space complexities can be found in this [video](https://youtu.be/O3JASKOR6H0 "Title").
+- I have recorded a presentation video in which I analyzed and explainedthe above mentioned time complexities, along with space complexity of the algorithm.
+It can be accessed via this [link ](https://youtu.be/O3JASKOR6H0 "Title").

-### Space Complexity

-- The algorithm does not need any additonal memory space as the loop progresses.
-It only re-arranges the input array.
-Because of that, we can conclude that the Space Complexity of Insertion sort is O(1)